Gainesville Regional Airport

 Gainesville Regional Airport (IATA: GNV, ICAO: KGNV, FAA LID: GNV) is a public airport three miles northeast of Gainesville, in Alachua County, Florida, United States.
-It is owned by Gainesville-Alachua Co.
-Auth.
+It is owned by Gainesville-Alachua County Regional Airport Authority.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport (more than 10,000 enplanements per year).

 Gainesville Regional Airport had 177,282 passenger boardings (enplanements) in calendar year 2011 and 159,499 enplanements in 2010.
 They also had 217,355 passenger boardings (enplanements) in 2015, more than 2% higher than 2014.

 Gainesville Regional Airport had 558,246 passengers in 2019.

 The airport annually hosts the Gator Fly In at the general aviation facilities.
-The event includes military aircraft displays, a classic car show, food trucks, live music, and aircraft rides aboard a Ford Tri-motor, a Cessna 172, and on helicopters.
+The event includes military aircraft displays, a classic car show, food trucks, live music, and aircraft rides aboard a Ford Trimotor, a Cessna 172, and on helicopters.

 History

 Construction of the airport began in April 1940 as a Works Project Administration project.
 In 1941 initial construction was completed.
 Upon conclusion of the construction by the United States Army Corps of Engineers, the facility was known as the Alachua Army Airfield and was used by the Army Air Corps and the Army Air Forces.

 The airfield was declared surplus in September 1945 and turned over to the Army Corps of Engineers on October 1, 1946.
 The War Assets Administration deeded the facility to the city of Gainesville in 1948 as a civil airport.
 The field was known as John R. Alison Airport or Gainesville Municipal Airport; the city operated, maintained, and improved the airport, which was renamed the Gainesville Regional Airport in October 1977.
 The airline terminal was dedicated to John R. Alison in 1979.

 Eastern Airlines served Gainesville beginning in the 1950s, with flights to Tallahassee, Jacksonville and Ocala, eventually offering nonstop flights to Atlanta and Miami by the 1970s.
 Eastern served Gainesville until its bankruptcy in 1991 and was consistently a profitable destination for the company.
 Air Florida served Gainesville in the late 1970s and early 1980s, with flights to Miami, Tampa and Ocala.

 In 1986 the State Legislature passed a bill that established the Airport as the Gainesville-Alachua County Regional Airport Authority.
 The Airport Authority has nine board members, five selected by the City of Gainesville, three by the Governor and one by Alachua County, and continues to oversee the Airport.